 It is essential to work with a trained professional, such as a physical therapist or athletic trainer, to determine which option is right for you.
 They can provide guidance on proper application and maintenance.
 They can also help you choose the best option for your injury and performance needs.

 It is also important to note that sports tape and athletic braces should not be considered a substitute for proper training, conditioning, and technique.
 While they can provide additional support and protection, they do not address the underlying causes of injuries.
-It is crucial to prioritize injury prevention by practicing proper warm-up and cool-down routines, stretching and strengthening exercises, and wearing appropriate protective gear.
+It is crucial to prioritise injury prevention by practicing proper warm-up and cool-down routines, stretching and strengthening exercises, and wearing appropriate protective gear.

 It is also important to note that sports tape and athletic braces are not suitable for all injuries.
 Some injuries may require a more intensive treatment, such as physical therapy or surgery.
 It is essential to seek professional medical attention for any injuries to ensure proper diagnosis and treatment.